-The personal information we collect on the applicants who request access to documents will not be given to any third party, except to the extent and for the purpose we may be required to do so by law.
+The personal information we collect on the applicants who request access to documents will not be given to any third party, except:

 You have specific rights as a ‘data subject’ under Chapter III (Articles 14-25) of Regulation (EU) 2018/1725.
 As regards this processing operation, you can exercise the following rights:

 - right to access your personal data (Article 17 of Regulation (EU) 2018/1725);

 - right to rectification in case your personal data are inaccurate or incomplete (Article 18 of Regulation (EU) 2018/1725);

 - where applicable, the right to restrict the processing of your personal data (Article 20 of Regulation (EU) 2018/1725) and the right to data portability (Article 22 of Regulation (EU) 2018/1725); and

 - as long as the reply to the request for access to documents has not yet been issued, the right to erasure of your personal data (Article 19 of Regulation (EU) 2018/1725) and the right to object to the processing of your personal data on grounds relating to your particular situation (Article 23 of Regulation (EU) 2018/1725).
 As a consequence of exercising these two rights, the respective request for access to documents would become obsolete.

 Insofar the processing of your personal data is based on your consent (namely concerning non-mandatory personal data as described under sections 3 and 4 above) you can withdraw your consent at any time by notifying the Data Controller.
 The withdrawal will not affect the lawfulness of the processing carried out before you have withdrawn the consent.